sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 * The heading of your aircraft can be wrong by a significant margin during or right after a hard turn.
 The steadier the flight, the more accurate it is.

-* The artificial horizon drift issue does not help.
-Accurate positioning for the POI markers depends on the actual attitude and heading of the aircraft, any slight difference of few degrees will mess up the tracking.
+* Accurate positioning for the POI markers depends on the actual attitude and heading of the aircraft, any slight difference of few degrees will mess up the tracking.

 * The tracking is not taking into account the roll angle of the plane so it remains simple and fast, so it won't be accurate when the banking angle is too high.